Air pollution solutions are critical for healthy living in China.

 This backed up another study by some of the same researchers which showed that using air purifiers over just a 48-hour period showed cardiopulmonary benefits.

-Air purifiers can protect us from PM2.5 and even smaller particulate matter as long as they have a HEPA standard or better filter.
+Air purifiers can protect us from PM2.5 and even smaller particulate matter as long as they have a HEPA filter.

 Having an air purifier in your bedroom to keep the air clean at night is especially beneficial as sleeping should take up approximately 30% of our time.